 Also Acts 18:4 states,

-Hence the New Testament is clear that Paul kept the Sabbath, regularly preached on the Sabbath, he spoke to Jews and Greeks on the Sabbath, and that he wrote that there remains "a Sabbath-rest for the people of God".
+Hence the New Testament is clear that Paul kept the sevnth-day Sabbath, regularly preached on the seventh-day Sabbath, he spoke to Jews and Greeks on the seventh-day Sabbath, and that there, on the seventh-day, remains "a Sabbath-rest for the people of God."

 Hopefully, that includes you.